d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 Undoubtedly, to be a top deep learning practitioner, the ability to train the state-of-the-art and high accurate models is crucial.
 Beyond that, understanding the mathematical mindset behind the models will strengthen your ability to deal with different probings, no matter in the interviews or the customer questioning such as “why should we trust the key parameters of your model?”
 As a result, in this section, we will empower you to explain the mathematical reasoning behind the models by introducing some fundamental concepts of statistics, which are the backbone of the deep learning algorithms.

 The earliest reference of *statistics* can be traced back to an Arab scholar Al-Kindi in the 9th-century, who gave a detailed description of how to use statistics and frequency analysis to decipher encrypted messages.
-His work laid the foundations for statistical and cryptanalysis.
-After 800 years, the modern statistics arose from Germany in 1700s, when the researchers focused on the systematic collection of demographic and economic data.
+After 800 years, the modern statistics arose from Germany in 1700s, when the researchers focused on the demographic and economic data collection and analysis.
 Today, statistics is the science subject that concerns the collection, processing, analysis, interpretation and visualization of data.
-It has been widely used in government, business, sciences, etc.
+What is more, the core theory of statistics has been widely used in the research within academia, industry, and government.

 More specifically, statistics can be divided to *descriptive statistics* and *statistical inference*.
-The former is a summary statistic that quantitatively describes or summarizes features of a collection of observed data, which is referred to as a *sample*.
+The former focus on summarizing and illustrating the features of a collection of observed data, which is referred to as a *sample*.
 The sample is drawn from a *population*, denotes the total set of similar individuals, items, or events of our experiment interests.
-Contrary to descriptive statistics, *Statistical inference* further deduces the characteristics of a population from *samples*, based on the assumptions that the sample distribution can replicate the population distribution at some degree.
+Contrary to descriptive statistics, *statistical inference* further deduces the characteristics of a population from the given *samples*, based on the assumptions that the sample distribution can replicate the population distribution at some degree.

 You may wonder: “What is the essential difference between deep learning and statistics?”
-Fundamentally speaking, statistics focuses on inference problems.
+Fundamentally speaking, statistics focuses on the inference problem.
 This type of problems includes modeling the relationship between the variables, such as causal inference, and testing the statistically significance of model parameters, such as A/B testing.
 In contrast, deep learning emphasizes on making accurate predictions, without explicitly programming and understanding each parameter's functionality.

-In the section, we will introduce three types of statistics inference methods: evaluating and comparing estimators, conducting hypothesis tests, and constructing confidence intervals.
+In this section, we will introduce three types of statistics inference methods: evaluating and comparing estimators, conducting hypothesis tests, and constructing confidence intervals.
 These methods can help us infer the characteristics of a given population, i.e., the true parameter $\theta$.
 For brevity, we assume that the true parameter $\theta$ of a given population is a scale value.
 It is also straightforward to extend $\theta$ to a vector or a tensor, and evaluate its estimators using the same techniques below.

 ## Evaluating and Comparing Estimators